In Defense of the Canadian Tuxedo: The Right Way to Wear Denim on Denim

 Brand (Price)

-There is no getting around the fact that the popularity of denim has put a lot of upward pressure on the price of all things jean.
+There is no getting around the fact that the popularity of denim has put a lot of upward pressure on the price of all things jeans.
 When it comes to jean jackets this is no exemption.
 But that doesn’t mean you have to play the “who bought the most advanced sick fadeable denim” game to enjoy the Canadian Tuxedo.
-Instead of brand focus on the factors above and you will come out ahead every time.
+Instead of brand focus on the above factors, you will come out ahead every time.

-The classic and original jean jacket is actually one of the cheapest option available.
+The classic and original jean jacket is actually one of the cheapest options available.
 The Levi’s Trucker Jacket can be found here.
-Sales come up often so keep an eye out and target a deep blue or light wash for a retro look.
+Sales come up often, so keep an eye out and target a deep blue or light wash for a retro look.

 View this post on Instagram